 So, have I convinced you to try this cake yet?
 Say yes!
 And serve it with coffee 😉 Trust me!

-If you try this recipe for White Chocolate Cranberry Bundt Cake, let me know!
+If you try this recipe for Easy Cranberry Bundt Cake, let me know!
 Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your kitchen creations makes my day.

 White Chocolate Cranberry Bundt Cake